• Skip to primary navigation

 • Contact Science Sparks

-We’re celebrating the first day of autumn with some lovely apple experiments today!
+We’re celebrating the beginning of autumn with some lovely apple experiments today!
 Turn apples into boats, experiment with different ways to preserve them, find out why food goes bad and make your own delicious apple cider.

 Fruity Apple Boats